kleneway/pastemax/README.md

 - **Dark Mode**: Toggle between light and dark themes for comfortable viewing in any environment
 - **Binary File Detection**: Automatic detection and exclusion of binary files
 - **Smart File Exclusion**: Automatically excludes common files like package-lock.json, binary files, and more by default
+- **User Instructions**: You can add special instructions for the LLM to follow when processing the concatenated files

 ## Installation